 CAMD Academic Advising seeks, through an open, welcoming environment, to help students become more engaged in their own lifelong learning and personal development.
 We build relationships with students by raising questions, sharing perspectives, suggesting resources and assisting with short-term and long-range academic plans.
 Our work supports students’ efforts to realize their aspirations for a rich, creative, fulfilling undergraduate education that is central to taking charge of their own existence.

 Faculty mentors, located in the academic departments, mentor students in their chosen discipline and function as the students’ main connection with that discipline.

 Co-op coordinators also located in 100 Meserve Hall, advise and mentor students during the preparation, activity, and reflection phases of the co-op cycle.

-The Student Persistence and Retention Program assists students in the College of Arts, Media and Design who are struggling academically and/or have been placed on academic probation.
-A main focus of this program is regular meetings with a Student Persistence Specialist who assesses the student’s difficulty and creates an individualized plan to help guide the student to academic success.
+The Student Persistence and Retention Program assists students in the College of Arts, Media and Design who are struggling academically and/or have been placed on academic probation or are returning from a medical leave.
+A strong focus of this program are the regular meetings with our Academic Success Coach who assesses the student’s difficulty and creates an individualized plan to help guide the student to academic success.
 Students in this program take advantage of intensive advising, tutoring, skills-building, and self- reflection as means of returning to good academic standing.

 AACE offers students the opportunity to become involved in a range of peer programs.
 These include: Peer Mentors, students who mentor and assist freshmen acclimate to the college and university and Peer Tutors, students who tutor students in a wide range of courses.
 These programs provide an opportunity for students to gain experience working in an academic setting, as well as have greater access to academic advising resources and connections to other University resources and communities.